The Ombudsman: The Best Conversation that Never Happened

 Dear Graduate Student,

 It sounds like you are very concerned about this issue and you want to do the right thing for your PI.
 It is always best to try resolve problems “locally” first, by talking to your PI and anyone else who is involved.
 There are, of course, more touchy issues in which case your Ombudsman could serve as a great resource.
 The ombudsman at your university was probably trained professionally (you might want to check his/her credentials beforehand, anyway) in which case there is a code of ethics they have to stick to.
-The purpose of an Ombudsman is to serve as a trusted intermediary within an organization and to resolve conflicts through mediation and recommendation.
+The purpose of Ombudsmen is to serve as a trusted intermediary within an organization and to resolve conflicts through mediation and recommendation.
 In other words, your conversation with the ombudsman will be kept confidential, and will give you the opportunity to brainstorm about your options.

-Their code of ethics, defined by the International Ombudsman Association, is as follows:
+As defined by the International Ombudsman Association:

 1) INDEPENDENCE